The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Both of our in-house dog food testers (Max and Hobbes) got to eat Sundays’ beef and chicken recipes, and they both loved it.
 The brand has since introduced a turkey recipe as well.

-There’s a lot to praise about this food besides being a soft senior dog food.
+There’s a lot to praise about this food besides being a soft dry dog food for senior dogs.
 Whole foods make up the entire ingredient list—there’s zero junk.
 In fact, 90% of the beef recipe consists of animal meat, organs, and bone, making it high in protein.
 Legumes, potatoes, gluten, wheat, soy, rice, and corn are eliminated, as is all of the other junk typically added to dog food.

 All the meals are complete and balanced using only whole foods; there are no supplemental vitamins or minerals added because nutrients in their natural form are more absorbable.
 These ingredients, like chicory root, help build healthy gut bacteria and promote proper digestion and healthy skin and coats.